Do I Need a Wetsuit to Snorkel in Fiji?

 Type of Wetsuit

-These suits come with long-sleeved arms as well as legs, they are also known as “Steamer”.
+These suits come with long-sleeved arms as well as legs, they are also called a “steamer“.
 I would definitely recommend a steamer if you traveling to Fiji during the “cold month” or if you tend to get cold easily when in the water.
 A steamer has also the advantage that it offers protection to arms and legs from rare but still occasionally occurring stinging creatures.

 Material Thickness

-Diving wetsuits come in many different thicknesses In general the thicker the wetsuit, the warmer it will keep you, but the more it affects your buoyancy and it may restrict your movement.
+There is a variety of different wetsuit thickness available.
+In general the thicker the wetsuit, the warmer it will keep you, but the more it affects your buoyancy and it may restrict your movement.
 A thin material equals less warmth and buoyancy but is way more flexible.

-There are also lycra skins that protect only little against heat loss in water but rather provide protection from marine stingers and from sunburn.
+There are also lycra skins that protect only little against heat loss in water but rather provide protection from sunburn.

 Overall, knowledge about the waters and the ocean conditions you are going to snorkel in is important to find the best wetsuit to enjoy snorkeling in Fiji.
 Snorkel gear is important so that you can truly enjoy the underwater world!